Alert Source Discuss

 Constraints on valid code

-1. All executable opcodes must be valid:
+1. All reachable opcodes must be valid:

 • They MUST have been defined in the Yellow Paper or a deployed EIP, they